Ministry of Housing, Communities and Local Government

 The Ministry of Housing, Communities and Local Government (MHCLG) is a ministerial department of the Government of the United Kingdom.
 It is responsible for housing, communities, and local government in England.
 It was established in May 2006 and is the successor to the Office of the Deputy Prime Minister, established in 2001.
 The department shares its headquarters building, at 2 Marsham Street in London, with the Home Office.

-There are corresponding departments in the Scottish Government, the Welsh Government, and the Northern Ireland Executive, responsible for communities and local government in their respective jurisdictions.
+Its responsibilities are devolved policies, therefore it does not have responsibility in Scotland, Wales or Northern Ireland, with the Scottish Government, Welsh Government, and Northern Ireland Executive each having their own departments responsible for housing, communities and local government in their respective jurisdictions.

 Ministers

 MHCLG's ministers are as follows, with cabinet ministers in bold: